Site Search:

 20. How do I start the divorce process?

-Before trial, either party may request that the court make temporary orders, for example concerning custody, child support, or visitation.
+Before trial, either party may request that the court make temporary orders, for example concerning custody, child support, parenting time or visitation.
 Either party must request a pre-trial conference, and then there is a final hearing, the trial.

 21. When should I go to court?

-Each case is unique.
+Every case is unique.
 When children are involved, your relationship with your spouse does not end with the separation or divorce.
-You probably, but not necessarily, will continue to have contact with him regarding support, visitation, and other parental responsibilities.
+You probably, but not necessarily, will continue to have contact with him regarding support, parenting time or visitation, and other parental responsibilities.
 You both will be grandparents of your children's children.
 If it is appropriate in your situation, for the sake of your children, keep the lines of communication open, but only if it is safe to do so.
 If possible, put your children's welfare ahead of continuing conflicts.

 22. Can I keep my address a secret?